 Aquatica is a whimsical, one-of-a-kind waterpark that’s only in Orlando and could only come from SeaWorld.
 There is one river where you float through an undersea world of colorful fish and another races you into rolling rapids.
 There are also slides that spin and soak you, and their incredible signature ride – two awesome, enclosed tube slides that send you speeding through a lively lagoon filled with playful, black and white Commerson’s dolphins.
 Delight in the serene-to-extreme waters in the gigantic double wave pools and soak in the sun (or the cooling shade) on the white sand beach.
 Aquatica is where the fun is as endless as the sea itself.

-One of the first theme parks to open in Orlando, SeaWorld has been operating here for more than 30 years.
-The 200 acres of attractions and animal shows make this a perennial favorite with Florida visitors.
-Many new attractions and rides have been added to the original fun including a laser-fireworks-water extravaganza and high-tech thrill rides.
-The park also hosts a number of family-friendly events, including February's Bud & BBQ Fest.
-See website for latest info.
+One of the first theme parks to open in Orlando, SeaWorld has been operating for more than 30 years.
+The 200 acres of attractions and animal shows make this a perennial favourite with tourists visiting Florida.
+Many new attractions and rides have been added to the existing rides which include a laser-fireworks-water extravaganza and high-tech thrill rides.
+The park also hosts a number of family-friendly events.

-A place where the fantasy world of Walt Disney is brought to life, this mammoth resort is a myriad magical adventures waiting to happen.
-From the futuristic globe of the Spaceship Earth and the thrilling rides of Disney's Hollywood Studios, to the France, Japan, Germany, Morocco and Italy Pavilions, Walt Disney World encompasses the farthest reaches of the earth and the fanciful stretch of a boundless imagination.
+A place where the fantasy world of Walt Disney is brought to life, this mammoth resort is a magical adventure waiting to happen.
+From the futuristic globe of the Spaceship Earth and the thrilling rides of Disney's Hollywood Studios to France, Japan, Germany, Morocco and Italy Pavilions, Walt Disney World encompasses the farthest reaches of the earth and a fanciful stretch of boundless imagination.
 After the incredible success of Disneyland in Southern California in the 1950s, Walt Disney decided to expand his empire with the purchase of 27,443 acres (11,106 hectares) of land near Orlando, Florida in 1965.
 Although Walt Disney himself died in 1966, his vision was realized when Walt Disney World opened to global anticipation and unparalleled excitement in 1972.
-Since opening, the park has expanded to include four separate theme parks—the original Magic Kingdom with its iconic fairytale castle, alongside Epcot, Disney's Hollywood Studios and Disney's Animal Kingdom.
+Since opening, the park has expanded to include four separate theme parks - the original Magic Kingdom with its iconic fairytale castle, alongside Epcot, Disney's Hollywood Studios and Disney's Animal Kingdom.
 There are also several water parks, themed hotels, campgrounds, restaurants, fireworks shows and endless opportunities for fun!